alexez-cy/k3s-infrastructure-poc/README.md

 The database is deployed using a raw CNPG manifest; Helm is not required for this POC.

-### TLS

-The POC uses the existing certificate for `test.dev.app.ru`.

-The certificate and private key are loaded into a Kubernetes TLS Secret and consumed by the Traefik Ingress.

-cert-manager / Let's Encrypt is intentionally not part of the POC because the test environment is not reachable from the public Internet for HTTP-01 validation.
-Certificate renewal is therefore handled outside the cluster for this POC.

 ## Requirements

 - Docker / Docker Desktop